 - Demonstrate proper techniques to perform venipuncture and microcapillary/dermal puncture, performing a stated minimum number of successful unaided venipunctures and finger sticks, while using appropriate equipment for each sample.

-- Demonstrate understanding of requisitioning, specimen transport, and specimen processing.
+- Demonstrate an understanding of requisitioning, specimen transport, and specimen processing.

-- Demonstrate understanding of quality assurance in phlebotomy.
+- Demonstrate an understanding of quality assurance in phlebotomy.

 - Exhibit a professional demeanor while performing phlebotomist duties.